NO MATCHES FOUND

 Fisherman’s Village is a replica of a New England seaport and fishing town.
 You can stroll the quiet harborfront to enjoy views of the Marina, passing sailboats, and wildlife.
 There are several restaurants, the Marina del Rey Historical Society’s exhibit space, and a smattering of shops.

 The Ultimate Escape Room is now open at Fisherman’s Village.
 This attraction invites groups of two to eight people to solve a series of puzzles, find clues, and escape the room within a set time limit.
 Click here for more information.
-Check out this new art gallery, Counsel and Canvas Art, which recently opened closer to the water toward the Marina del Rey Sportfishing dock.
+Check out the art gallery, Counsel and Canvas Art, which recently opened closer to the water toward the Marina del Rey Sportfishing dock.

 Free live music is offered on the plaza on Sunday afternoons year-round (weather depending); find the current lineup below or in our events calendar.
 The village is the boarding place for City Cruises year-round dining cruises and Marina del Rey Parasailing (closed November-February), as well as one of the Marina’s destinations for hourly and daily rentals of sailing and power boats, jet skis, kayaks, and paddle boards.
 Fisherman’s Village also serves as one of eight pick-up/drop-off locations for the WaterBus (operates during the summer only).
 Parking is available onsite for $2 (up to 2 hours), $4 ( 2-4 hours) with a daily max of $8.